 Now specify what should be sent when the control is blocked.
 Set a value greater 0 (=OFF) to receive a basic heating level, e.g. for floor heating.
-On release, the control variable follows the rule again.

-When blocked, the control variable shall not be sent send a specific value Value (in %) (if a value is sent) 0 100
+When blocked, the control variable shall • not be sent • send a specific value Value (in %) (if a value is sent) 0 100